 Pro Tips

-- Be sure to wrap and let sit after cooking for 1-2 hours.
+- Be sure to wrap and let sit after cooking for 1–2 hours.
+But the absolute minimum is 20 minutes.

-- You must cut across the grain.
+- You must cut across the grain or chop to serve.

-- Please see How to Set Up a Gas Grill for Smoking and A Beginners Guide to Grill Temperature on a Gas Grill for low and slow grill setup instructions if you need help.
+- Need help?
+Please see How to Set Up a Gas Grill for Smoking and A Beginners Guide to Grill Temperature on a Gas Grill for low and slow grill setup instructions if you need help.

 Your Own Private Notes